About Bullying Claims

 Sexual Bullying

-Any sexually motivated destructive behaviour that targets someone’s sexuality or gender identity, including unwanted advances, harassment, or spreading explicit content.
+Any sexually motivated, destructive behaviour that targets someone’s sexuality or gender identity, including unwanted advances, harassment, or spreading explicit content.
 This kind of conduct often leads to long-term mental trauma.

 Cyberbullying